weddingwire.com

 Napoleon's Engagement ring to Josephine, his first wife, in the now popular "Toi et Moi" style- Daily Mail

-On the other end of the war, Prussian armies needed funds to stop Napoleon's forces, leading to a call for women to trade their gold jewelry for iron, thus sparking the sudden popularity of iron jewelry.
-This trend would be embraced after Napoleon's loss and would remain popular until the mid-1800s.
-Iron jewelry even made a comeback during World War I.
+With the growing need for funds to combat Napoleon’s forces, women were encouraged to trade their gold jewelry for iron, leading to a sudden surge in iron jewelry’s popularity.
+This trend continued after Napoleon's fall and remained chic until the mid-1800s.
+Iron jewelry even resurfaced during World War I.

 Popular Stones and Techniques